EnergetickaAkademie/WebControl/COREAPI_INTEGRATION.md

-# CoreAPI Integration with SuperTokens
+# CoreAPI Integration with Simple Authentication

-This document describes the integration of CoreAPI with the SuperTokens authentication system and Docker Compose setup.
+This document describes the integration of CoreAPI with the simple JWT authentication system and Docker Compose setup.

 ## Overview

-The CoreAPI is now integrated into the Docker Compose setup and accessible at `/coreapi/` with SuperTokens authentication for user-facing endpoints.
+The CoreAPI is integrated into the Docker Compose setup and accessible at `/coreapi/` with JWT authentication for user-facing endpoints.

 ## Architecture

 ```
 Client/Frontend → Nginx → CoreAPI (Docker)
                       ↓
-                SuperTokens Core (Authentication)
+                JWT Authentication
 ```

 ## Endpoints